oplS15projects/FP4-proposal/README.md

 project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

 ### Stuart Tomkins
+First Milestone

+A rudimentary UI layout resembling a keyboard that can play basic notes with mouse clicks.

+Second Milestone

+A more flshed out keyboard layout that is intuitive to play and visually appealing.
+It will also feature more complex event handling for processing user input such as playing combinations of keys via the mapping of screen keys to keyboard keys.

+Final Deliverable:

+The GUI will not be a direct interface into the backend system developed to modify sine waves to play complex sounds.

+Overall:

 I will be writing the UI for the keyboard, as well as the event handling.
 This includes clicking the on screen keys as well as mapping keys on the keyboard to generate notes.